Nikki (comics): Powers and abilities

-Nikki is a member of a genetically engineered offshoot of humanity whose traits were designed for survival in the harsh conditions of the planet Mercury.
-As such, she has the ability to see in intense light, and has a high degree of resistance to heat and most types of radiation.
-As she has matured, Nikki has demonstrated an ability to increase the intensity of the flames radiating from her scalp, to the point of being able to briefly project the flames outward as an offensive tactic; she has been shown using this ability to burn the hair from Charlie-27's scalp and eyebrows, scorch opponents such as the evil mutant Blockade, and lay down a wall of flame to repel attackers.
+Nikki is a member of an offshoot of humanity who were genetically engineered to survive in the harsh conditions of the planet Mercury.
+She possesses superhuman attributes, such as superhuman strength, speed, vision, agility, durability, and reflexes.
+She can see in intense light.
+She has a high degree of resistance to heat and most types of radiation.
+Nikki has demonstrated an ability to increase the intensity of the flames radiating from her scalp, to the point of being able to briefly project the flames outward as an offensive tactic.
+She has been shown using this ability to burn the hair from Charlie-27's scalp and eyebrows, scorch opponents such as the evil mutant Blockade, and lay down a wall of flame to repel attackers.
 Another side effect of Mercurian physiology is a natural body temperature of several hundred degrees; at one point, Nikki took up swimming to temporarily reduce her body temperature for Charlie-27's safety while they were in a romantic relationship.

-Nikki has achieved extensive proficiency in hand-to-hand combat and proficiency in gymnastics and sharp-shooting.
-She is self-taught from memory tapes.

-Nikki is often armed with a neuronic frequency stun gun, a laser pistol, and various handgun-type weapons as needed.
+Additionally, Nikki has achieved extensive proficiency in hand-to-hand combat and proficiency in gymnastics and sharp-shooting.
+She is often armed with a neuronic frequency stun gun, a laser pistol, and various handgun-type weapons as needed.

+Reception

+Critical response

+Deirdre Kaye of Scary Mommy called Nicholette Gold a "role model" and a "truly heroic" female character.
+Bradley Prom of Screen Rant included Nicholette Gold in their "10 Best Members Of The Guardians Of The Galaxy Still Missing From The MCU" list.
+Evan Lewis of MovieWeb ranked Nicholette Gold 10th in their "10 Female Characters the MCU Should Introduce in Future Phases" list.